maitlahcen/maitlahcen.github.io/_pages/research.md

 #### Money, Inflation, and Unemployment in the Presence of Informality

-I study the long-run relationship between money, inflation, unemployment, and the informal sector in a search-theoretic model with informality in both labor and goods markets and where money and credit coexist.
-The steady-state equilibrium solution of the model is calibrated to match certain characteristics of the US and Brazilian economies.
-The model is able to replicate most of the stylized facts observed in the data.
+This paper studies the impact of informality on the long-run relation between inflation and unemployment in developing economies.
+I present a dynamic general equilibrium model with informality in both labor and goods markets and where money and credit coexist.
+An increase in inflation affects unemployment through two channels: the matching channel and the hiring channel.
+On one hand, higher inflation reduces the surplus of monetary trades thus lowering firms entry and increasing unemployment.
+On the other hand, the lower impact of inflation on formal transactions where credit is partially available shifts the hiring decision towards formal jobs with a lower separation rate thus reducing unemployment.
+The matching technology in the goods market provides an amplification mechanism which can strengthen both channels.
+The equilibrium effect is ambiguous and depends on the size of the informal sector and the availability of credit in formal transactions.
+The model is calibrated to match some long-run aspects of the Brazilian economy.
+Preliminary results show that inflation produces little effect on unemployment but has a significant effect on labor allocation between formal and informal jobs.